Kurdish population of Nashville: Little Kurdistan

 Little Kurdistan is located in the south of Nashville.
 Unlike other enclaves in major cities like Chinatown or Little Italy, Little Kurdistan is centered around a strip mall, a mosque, and a few stores.
 While small, the Kurds of Nashville are hoping to create a semblance of their home country in the United States.

 Religion

 Many Kurds are Sunni Muslims, but they are not a religious monolith.
 There are a number of Kurds who are Shi'a Muslim, Alevi Muslim, Jewish, and Yarsani.
-In Nashville, the Salahadeen Center of Nashville is the hub of religious life for the many of the Kurds living in Little Kurdistan.
+In Nashville, the Salahadeen Center of Nashville is the hub of religious life for many of the Kurds living in Little Kurdistan.

 Politics

 Domestic

 Despite holding a strong minority in the city, the Kurds of Nashville do not hold prominent political office; however, the director of the Salahadeen Center, Nawzad Hawrami, is on Nashville's New American Advisory Council, which informs Nashville's local government of pressing issues regarding refugees and immigrants in the city.
 Moreover, historically, the Kurds in Nashville have been long time Republican voters and proponents of American foreign policy.